ldapjs/node-ldapjs/docs/guide.md

 `cn=root`.

-In this little LDAP example, we're mostly throwing out any qualification of the "tree", since there's not actually a tree in /etc/passwd (we will extend later with /etc/group).
-Remember how I said ldapjs gets out of the way and doesn't force anything on you.
+In this little LDAP example, we're mostly throwing out any qualification of the "tree," since there's not actually a tree in /etc/passwd (we will extend later with /etc/group).
+Remember how I said ldapjs gets out of the way and doesn't force anything on you?
 Here's an example.
 If we wanted an LDAP server to run over the filesystem, we actually would use this, but here, meh.

-Next, "cn=root" is the search 'filter'.
+Next, `cn=root` is the search "filter".
 LDAP has a rich specification of filters, where you can specify `and`, `or`, `not`, `>=`, `<=`, `equal`, `wildcard`, `present` and a few other esoteric things.
 Really, `equal`, `wildcard`, `present` and the boolean operators are all you'll likely ever need.
-So, the filter `cn=root` is an 'equality' filter, and says to only return entries that have attributes that match that.
-In the second invocation, we used a 'presence' filter, to say 'return any entries that have an objectclass' attribute, which in LDAP parlance is saying "give me everything".
+So, the filter `cn=root` is an "equality" filter, and says to only return entries that have attributes that match that.
+In the second invocation, we used a 'presence' filter, to say 'return any entries that have an objectclass' attribute, which in LDAP parlance is saying "give me everything."

 ### The code

-So in the code above, let's ignore the fs and split stuff, since really all we did was read in /etc/passwd line by line.
-After that, we looked at each record and made the cheesiest transform ever, which is making up a "search entry".
+In the code above, let's ignore the fs and split stuff, since really all we did was read in /etc/passwd line by line.
+After that, we looked at each record and made the cheesiest transform ever, which is making up a "search entry."
 A search entry _must_ have a DN so the client knows what record it is, and a set of attributes.
 So that's why we did this: